thomaskieslich/t3static/README.md

 # t3static
-Collection of Tools to Test, Lint and Upgrade TYPO3 Extensions.
+Collection of Tools to Test, Lint and Upgrade multiple TYPO3 Extensions.